AdamRobinsonSE/AdamRobinsonSE/README.md

 <h1 align="center">Hi 👋, I'm Adam Robinson</h1>
-<h3 align="center">I am a full stack software engineer from Cincinnati, Ohio.
-A few years into running my personal training business, I decided I wanted more for my clients.
-Client schedules are constantly changing, and they can't always make it to see me.
-I wanted to provide a fitness app for clients when I couldn't be with them, which led me to learn code.
-Once I started and saw the ability to imagine, create, and solve real problems with code, I was sold.</h3>
+<h3 align="center">I’ve been running a personal training business for over six years, and when COVID hit, my business took a hit as well.
+I relied on my engineering skillset to freelance while I worked on getting my business back on its feet.
+Once I was operational again, I didn’t want to stop coding and learning.
+I decided to make my own application for clients where they can record their workouts and see the customized workouts that I created for them based on their goals and needs.
+This helped my clients stay on track when they could not see me in person.
+Once I saw and experienced the ability to imagine, create, and solve real problems with code, I went all-in on software development.</h3>

 - 👨‍💻 All of my projects are available at [https://arobinson.netlify.app/](https://arobinson.netlify.app/)